7 MINUTE READ

 Human-in-control

-In earlier attempts we extracted structured values directly from large, article-level chunks (often 3,000-5,000 tokens).
+In the earlier prototype, our model extracted structured values directly from large, article-level chunks

 The prompt essentially asked: "Extract the base rate, applicable margin, commitment fee, and utilization fee."